cole-k/call-by-push-block/Readme.md

 characters off.
 Thank you!
 - Testing and design: I solicited help from a bunch of people who graciously lent me their time and feedback.
 Thank you!
+- The jam and feedback: #haskell-game and the organizers of The Haskell Tiny Game Jam.
+Thank you!